NowYouKnowProgramming/webdev-learning-materials/src/pages/resources/_questions/recruitment_tasks.md

 - When the login is successful, it should redirect to the main page.
 - The Log in button is changed to the avatar icon - when clicked, it should display the dropdown with the "Log out" option.
 - When logout, the avatar icon is changed to the "Log in" button.
-- The log in should be persistant, even after the page is closed.
+- The log in should be persistent, even after the page is closed.

 Optional: